AnotherDaniel/up-trustable-release/trustable/assertions/TA-A_14_CONTEXT.md

 **Guidance**

-To satisfy this assertion, the manual processes applied in the verification of XYZ must be documented, together with the methodologies used, the results of applying these processes to specific aspects and iterations of XYZ or its components, and evidence that they have been reviewed using documented criteria.
+To satisfy this assertion, the manual processes applied in the verification of uProtocol must be documented, together with the methodologies used, the results of applying these processes to specific aspects and iterations of uProtocol or its components, and evidence that they have been reviewed using documented criteria.

 Any data analysis for TA-A_13 should ideally be mostly automated to establish